-The mission of the Yellowstone Research Library is to collect published and unpublished materials related to the greater Yellowstone ecosystem and to make these materials available to park staff, researchers, and the general public.
-The library collection consists of more than 20,000 books, periodicals, theses and dissertations, unpublished manuscripts, microforms of historic newspapers and scrapbooks, brochures, technical reports, and audio/ visual material.
+The research library collects published and unpublished materials related to the greater Yellowstone area to make them available to park staff, researchers, and the public.
+The library collection consists of more than 20,000 books, periodicals, theses and dissertations, maps, unpublished manuscripts, microforms of historic newspapers and scrapbooks, brochures, technical reports, and audio-visual material.
+Support from Yellowstone Forever, private donors, and federal funding have allowed our staff to curate an impressive, possibly unsurpassed, library of Yellowstone's resources.
+The library collection is owned by the National Park Service and is managed through a cooperative agreement process with the Great Basin Institute.